korobool/nlp4go/README.md

  * Compatibility with regex
  * O(1) len() operation for unicode strings
  * Slises in bytes and characters
-* Immutable Article abstraction (should come up with good interface)
 * NER support
 * Parsing
  * We need a complete rules set for syntax parsing